Altermagnetism: an unconventional spin-ordered phase of matter

-Altermagnets represent the next physical realization of spin-ordered anisotropic zero-magnetization phases analogous to the A-phase of superfluid $^3$He.
+Altermagnets represent a new physical realization of the ordered phase belonging to the symmetry class with spontaneously broken spin-space and real-space rotation symmetries.
+It also shares with the A-phase of superfluid $^3$He the anisotropic nodal character (Fig.~\ref{fig_He_PI_AM}a,c).
 In contrast to $^3$He, however, the altermagnetic ordering was theoretically anticipated prior to the experimental discovery\cite{Smejkal2022a}.
-Moreover, the expectation was based not only on a microscopic theory applied to a specific physical system, but primarily on a general symmetry-based classification of crystal and spin structures\cite{Smejkal2021a}.
-As a result, hundreds of altermagnetic candidates have been identified, many of which order at ambient conditions, and not only in 3D inorganic materials\cite{Smejkal2021a, Smejkal2022a,Guo2023b,Xiao2023}, but also in 2D \cite{Smejkal2022a,Smejkal2022GMR,Ma2021,Egorov2021,Brekke2023,Cui2023,Chen2023b,Mazin2023a,Sodequist2024} and organic crystals\cite{Naka2019,Ferrari2024}.
-The initial experimental demonstrations by momentum-space spectroscopic measurements have been performed in room-temperature altermagnetic materials MnTe and CrSb\cite{Krempasky2024,Lee2024,Osumi2024,Hajlaoui2024,Reimers2024,Yang2024,Ding2024,Li2024,Lu2024}, representing simple binary compounds readily available in stable high-quality bulk or thin-film forms.
-The spectroscopy has been complemented in MnTe by direct-space vector-imaging and control of the altermagnetic ordering from micron-scale single-domain states to nano-scale domain walls and topological vortices\cite{Amin2024}.
+Moreover, the expectation was based not only on a theory applied to a specific physical system, but on the general spin-group classification of spin arrangements on crystals\cite{Smejkal2021a}.
+As a result, numerous altermagnetic candidates have been identified, many of which order at ambient conditions, and not only in 3D inorganic materials\cite{Smejkal2021a, Smejkal2022a,Guo2023b,Xiao2023}, but also in 2D \cite{Smejkal2022a,Smejkal2022GMR,Ma2021,Egorov2021,Brekke2023,Cui2023,Chen2023b,Mazin2023a,Sodequist2024} and organic crystals\cite{Naka2019,Ferrari2024}.
+The initial experimental demonstrations by momentum-space spectroscopic measurements have been performed in room-temperature altermagnetic materials MnTe and CrSb\cite{Krempasky2024,Lee2024,Osumi2024,Hajlaoui2024,Chilcote2024,Reimers2024,Yang2024,Ding2024,Zeng2024,Li2024,Lu2024}, representing simple binary compounds readily available in stable high-quality bulk or thin-film forms.
+The spectroscopy has been complemented in MnTe by position-space vector-imaging and control of the altermagnetic ordering from micron-scale single-domain states to nano-scale domain walls and topological vortices\cite{Amin2024}.

-Coming back to the anisotropic A-phase of $^3$He, the intriguing question of its stability in the narrow region of temperatures and pressures was resolved by accounting for the additional complementary tendency of the $^3$He fluid towards ferromagnetism.
-Under the right external conditions, this results in a spin-dependent effective interaction between the $^3$He atoms, mediated by ferromagnetic fluctuations, which complements the long-range attractive van der Waals interaction and the short-range repulsion in the pairing mechanism\cite{Anderson1973}.